arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/tutorials/cheat-sheet/cheat-sheet.md

 If you’re using the USB-C® connector you must power it with 5V.

-Powering the board with the VIN pin gives you more options, as you can safely power the board with any voltage between 6-24V.
+The board can be powered via the VIN pin, supporting a range between 6-24V.

 By connecting the OFF pin to GND you can cut the power supply to the board, turning it off completely.
 Read more about this feature in the [OFF-pin](#off-pin) section of this article.